 New Places, Same Love

 I used to journal every day since the fourth grade.
-Now, they may have never been perfect, on time or written coherently, but I enjoyed it nevertheless.
-As life would interject it’s obstacles, my writing would alternate with my motivation turning off and back on again.
+Now, they may have never been perfect, on time, or written coherently but I enjoyed it nevertheless.
+As life would interject it’s obstacles my writing would alternate with my motivation.
 It wasn’t until college where I began not only writing more frequently but finding other outlets for my thoughts, my anxiety – my energy.

 After convincing my mother to go halfsies on a Nikon D750 with me, photography has taken me places I would have never imagined possible for myself.
-I began working with local college publications here at LSU, then on to national brands such as The Walt Disney Company, and back to Baton Rouge where I work with freelance clients as well as my full-time employer on local advertising campaigns.
-Photography was my new journal.
 Photography was my new method of documentation.
 Until, of course, life began being a bitch again.

 Being a recently-turned 25-year-old, I guess it’s the perfect time for a quarter life crisis.
 I can't get into specifics just yet, but just know that this trip was much-needed for my mental health.
 It was great to direct my energy into spending time with the man I love and to actually being present while staying out of my head.

-So from now on I will do my best to accept what I am capable of doing, and know that I will reach my potential self if I only allow myself to patiently learn in time.
+So from now on I will do my best to accept what I am capable of doing in these present moments, and know that I will reach my potential self if I only allow myself to patiently learn in time.
 In the meantime, I want you all to send good vibes for more adventures, more writing, and for falling in love with photography all over again.